 From its origins as opium port to the frantic financial capital it is today, they say Hong Kong has always been an exciting city.
 But enough with words and lets have a look for ourselves since it’s time to roll out some pictures of what its like…

-A first glimpse of Hong Kong from the airport with its moody mountains always in the background
+A first glimpse of Hong Kong from the airport with its moody mountains in the back

 Odd looking Chinese-style church on Hong Kong island